paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md

 #### Effective Date of 2002 Amendment
 Amendment by Pub.
 L. 107–296 effective on the date of transfer of the Coast Guard to the Department of Homeland Security, see section 1704(g) of Pub.
 L. 107–296, set out as a note under [section 101 of this title](./chapter-001-definitions-rules-of-construction-cross-references-and-related-matters.md#section-101).

+#### Pilot Program for Military Spouses
+Pub.
+L. 119–60, div.
+A, title V, § 571(f), Dec.
+18, 2025, 139 Stat.
+885, provided that: “(1) Authority.—Not later than one year after the date of the enactment of this Act [Dec.
+18, 2025], the Secretary of Defense may establish a pilot program for spouses of members of the covered Armed Forces who are eligible to receive preseparation counseling under TAP. “(2) Voluntary basis.—Participation in such a pilot program shall be on a voluntary basis. “(3) Curriculum.—The Secretary of Defense, in coordination with the Secretary of Veterans Affairs and the Secretary of Labor, shall establish a curriculum based on TAP for such a pilot program.
+The Secretary of Defense shall notify the Committees on Armed Services of the Senate and House of Representatives and the Committees on Veterans’ Affairs of the Senate and House of Representatives of such establishment[.] “(4) Counseling.—Counseling under such a pilot program shall—“(A) be tailored to the military spouse and family; “(B) be offered at least once per calendar quarter at each location selected under paragraph (5); “(C) be scheduled and delivered in a manner that maximizes accessibility for military spouses, including through flexible or alternative scheduling options; and “(D) include at least one hour regarding benefits and assistance available to military families and veterans from each department under the jurisdiction of the Secretaries specified in paragraph (3). “(5) Locations.—The Secretary of Defense shall carry out such a pilot program at not more than five military installations.
+At least one such location shall be located outside the continental United States. “(6) Report.—During the term of pilot program, the Secretary of Defense shall submit to the Committees on Armed Services and on Veterans’ Affairs of the Senate and House of Representatives an annual report regarding the pilot program.
+Such report shall include elements the Secretary determines appropriate, including the recommendation of the Secretary whether the pilot program should be made permanent or expanded. “(7) Termination.—Such a pilot program shall terminate three years after the Secretary of Defense establishes the pilot program. “(8) Definitions.—In this subsection:“(A) The term ‘covered Armed Force’ means the Army, Navy, Marine Corps, Air Force, or Space Force. “(B) The term ‘TAP’ means the Transition Assistance Program under sections 1142 and 1144 of title 10, United States Code.”

 #### Command Matters in Connection With Transition Assistance Programs
 Pub.
 L. 116–92, div.
 A, title V, § 568, Dec.
 20, 2019, 133 Stat.
 1397, provided that: “The training provided a commander of a military installation in connection with the commencement of assignment to the installation shall include a module on the covered transition assistance programs available for members of the Armed Forces assigned to the installation.”